huntflow/api/ru/upload.md

 fields | object | Object with recognized fields (fields description below)

-### Поля из системы распознавания
+### Recognition system fields

-Любое из указанных полей может отсутствовать
+Any of the fields stated below can be missing

-Имя | Тип | Описание
+Name | Type | Description
 --- | --- | ---
-name | объект | Объект с полями ФИО position | строка | Желаемая должность email | строка | Адрес электронной почты salary | число | Размер заработной платы phones | массив | Массив телефонов birthdate | объект | Объект даты рождения. В поле `precision` указывается точность определения возраста. experience | массив | Массив с опытом работы кандидата
+name | object | Object with fields of first name, last name and middle name position | string | Desired occupation email | string | Email address salary | number | Salary phones | array | Array of phone numbers birthdate | object | Object of the birth date.
+The field `precision` denotes the precision of the age recognition. experience | array | Array with candidate's work experience.